Does Egg Donor & Surrogate Location Matter?

 How do I choose a surrogate based on location?

-Generally speaking, your surrogate should be located in a surrogacy friendly state.
+Generally speaking, your surrogate should be located in a surrogacy-friendly state.
 Your agency will take care of that for you.
 That's not something that you really need to worry about if you choose a good agency.
-But, making sure the surrogate is in a surrogacy friendly state is the most important part of the process.
-You do not want to choose a surrogate from a state where there's not good surrogacy laws in place or that would make it more difficult for you to become a parent or get your names right on the birth certificate.
+But, making sure the surrogate is in a surrogacy-friendly state is the most important part of the process.
+You do not want to choose a surrogate from a state where there are not good surrogacy laws in place or that would make it more difficult for you to become a parent or get your names right on the birth certificate.
 That is the one key factor that is not negotiable.
 Your clinic, egg donor and agency can be pretty much located anywhere.
-But, your surrogate really needs to reside in a surrogacy friendly state that's going to make it an easy post-birth process for you legally speaking.
+But, your surrogate really needs to reside in a surrogacy-friendly state that's going to make it an easy post-birth process for you legally speaking.